Apple M3 Max 16-Core vs EPYC 7702

 Technologies and extensions

-Technological solutions and additional instructions supported by EPYC 7702 and Apple M3 Max 16-Core.
+Technological solutions and additional instructions supported by EPYC 7702 and M3 Max 16-Core.
 You'll probably need this information if you require some particular technology.

 AES-NI+-